Thoracic Outlet Syndrome (cont.)

 What causes thoracic outlet syndrome?

-An inadequate passageway for these nerves and blood vessels as they pass through an area (thoracic outlet) between the base of the neck and the armpit causes thoracic outlet syndrome.
-Thoracic outlet syndrome can be caused by weight-lifting, obesity, tumors in the chest, and extra ribs extending from the seventh cervical vertebra at the base of the neck.
+An inadequate passageway for nerves and blood vessels as they pass through an area (thoracic outlet) between the base of the neck and the armpit causes thoracic outlet syndrome.
+This can be constant or intermittent.
+Thoracic outlet syndrome can be caused by weight lifting, obesity, tumors in the chest, and extra ribs extending from the seventh cervical vertebra at the base of the neck.

-Risk factors include occupations that involve heavy usage of the upper extremities against resistance, including jack-hammer operators and dental hygienists, weight lifters, pregnant women, and obese individuals.
+Risk factors include occupations that involve heavy usage of the upper extremities against resistance, including jack-hammer operators and dental hygienists, weight lifting, pregnancy, and obesity.
+Any condition that causes encroachment of the space for the brachial plexus at the thoracic outlet can lead to thoracic outlet syndrome.

-Symptoms include neck, shoulder, and arm pain, numbness, or impaired circulation and flushed sensations to the extremities (causing discoloration).
-Often symptoms are reproduced when the arm is positioned above the shoulder or extended.
+Symptoms include neck, shoulder, and arm pain, numbness in the fingers, or impaired circulation and flushed sensations to the extremities (causing discoloration).
+The involved upper extremity can feel weak.
+Often symptoms are reproduced or worsened when the arm is positioned above the shoulder or extended.
 Patients can have a wide spectrum of symptoms from mild and intermittent to severe and constant.
 Pains can extend to the fingers and hands, causing weakness.

 Viewers share their comments